ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

 ### Adding a remote

 When you have created an e3-wrapper as above, it is only a local git repository on your machine.
-If you want to share it on the ESS gitlab (or otherwise), you will need to add a remote to the repository.
+If you want to share it on the ESS GitLab (or otherwise), you will need to add a remote to the repository.
 Assuming you are using the ESS gitlab, then the steps are as follows:

 1. Create the remote repository by choosing "New project" from the menu on <https://gitlab.esss.lu.se>.
 2. The repository should be named *e3-testmodule*, and (although not necessary) should be public, at least if you want to share it with anyone else.
 However, you can change this at a later date.